CJMenart/MetadataRepresentationProject/key-notions.md

 * Obstacle
   * Obstacles (or Potential Obstalces) represent things on the road that could block our driving (or things which could potentially end up on the road and do so).
 Theoretically an AgentRole could be used to represent Obstalces, but it was decided this represented unnecessary overhead.
 All we really need to know about an obstacle is its position (and possibly movement) in space--which lanes it is obstructing and which it might obstruct.
 We don't care about it at all outside of this, so the Obstacle class is used directly to represent any objects which can be obstacles, as seen in "PotentialObstacle.png"
 * Maneuever (as in "allowed thing the ego vehicle can do")
+  * One of the core imagined functions of our KG is reasoning over what meanuevers are possible for a self-driving vehicle to perform, and which ones it is actually allowed to do.
+Here, these will be represented by a controlled vocabulary, which we can iterate over and "check" against the existence of things which might make them disallowed.
+Theoretically, these could use the Events pattern from MODL, but using ParticipantRoles or SpatioTemporalExtents would significantly increase the complexity of our ontolgoy and does not seem to fit directly into our use cases.
 * Traffic Instruction Element (such as sign, road marking, etc?)
 * Traffic Lane / Drivable Surface
 * A navigation example / scenario